geanpannellini/geanpannellini/README.md

 I have 6+ years of work experience at a prominent Brazilian prop-tech startup and software-as-a-service company, involved in data-driven strategies and solutions.

-I'm 🏢 currently working at Andela (We are a global talent marketplace connecting highly skilled tech talents from emerging markets with global technology organisations and enterprises seeking remote technologists).

 I'm based out of 🇧🇷 Brazil

 ## 💻 Skills and Technologies